How to Unblock a Shower Drain Without Chemicals

 - A rag or cloth

-Place one teaspoon of baking soda into the drainage followed by a cup of white vinegar.
-It is best to protect your drain immediately with a towel or a rag to ensure that the reaction doesn’t get over the top!
+You can pour one cup of baking powder down your drain, followed by one cup white vinegar.
+Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t get beyond control!

 Step 4: Wait

-Take about 30 minutes as the mix performs its magic.
-It should sound like there is a fizz and bubbling – this means it’s working!
+It should take about 30 minutes as the mix does its work.
+It should sound like there is a fizz and bubbling.
+That’s a sign that it’s working!

-Remove the cover with care and flush it with boiling water.
-This should help clear any debris left behind and allow your water to flow without a hitch.
+Take the cover off with care and flush it with boiling water.
+This will clear any remaining debris and ensure that your water is flowing smoother.

 Method 2: Wire Hanger